FahimM1ah/FahimM1ah.github.io/README.md

 **Co-operative Academy of Leeds (GCSEs)**
 - 9 GCSEs from grades 6-8 including Mathematics (8), Physics (8), Computer Science (6), English Literature(6) and English Language (6) (_August 2018_)

-## Work Experience
-**Algorithm Developer and Community Manager (_2022 - Present_)**
-- Developed 5-star rated financial analysis tools on MQL5 marketplace with 150+ clients
-- Developed custom algorithms for clients in the financial markets using **C#, MQL4** and **MQL5** as well as updated legacy code to newer versions of cTrader
-- Conducted data collection, processing and analysis for my developed algorithms to provide optimised settings and performance outlooks for my algorithms

-**Call Operative @ HMPO (_2023 - 2023_)**
-- Handled inbound enquiries
-- Worked with databases and other CRM systems to modify or extract user data
-- Delivered profesional advice to clients while adhering to HMPO’s policies and GDPR

-**Inventory Manager @ Premier Farnell (_Jan 2022 — Oct 2022_)**
-- Reconcile data from numerous IT systems and databases to confirm lost components
-- Ensured correct quantities of components are in their designated locations
-- Handled hazardous chemicals and components safely while conducting various inventory checks

-**Store Manager and Sales Executive @ JC Couture (_Aug 2021 - Jan 2022_)**
-- Planned and opened a new branch in Preston St George’s shopping center
-- Managed incoming deliveries and logistics
-- Conducted staff supervision and rota scheduling

 ## Projects

 ### Volatility-Adaptive Pyramiding Strategy with Temporal ATR Entry Logic